xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 has or a larger company because there\'s no way that the larger company would be doing those things unscalable.
 And the idea is that once your product has demand you can figure out how to scale your product.
-We took this advice to heart when in the early days of insta card you could place orders on on our service without there being any shoppers to fulfill those orders.
+We took this advice to heart when in the early days of Instacart you could place orders on on our service without there being any shoppers to fulfill those orders.
 Of course this meant that I would drop everything I was doing and fulfill the order myself.
 Now I don\'t have a car and getting a cab in San Francisco is next to impossible.
-So in the early days of INSA cart there was a high likelihood that when you would place an order the order would arrive in the luxury of a Uber Black Car.
+So in the early days of Instacart there was a high likelihood that when you would place an order the order would arrive in the luxury of a Uber Black Car.

 \[00:17:02\] Laughter.